Borrelia burgdorferi: Life cycle

 B. burgdorferi circulates between Ixodes ticks and a vertebrate host in an enzootic cycle.
-B. burgdorferi living in a tick is mainly acquired through blood meals from an infected, competent vertebrate host, but rare cases of transovarial transmission exist.
+B. burgdorferi living in a tick is mainly acquired through blood meals from an infected, competent vertebrate host; rare cases of transovarial transmission have been reported, but may be attributable to Borrelia miyamotoi, a related spirochete.
 Once a tick is infected, it will then transmit B. burgdorferi by feeding on another vertebrate to complete the cycle.
 Ticks can transmit B. burgdorferi to humans, but humans are dead-end hosts, unlikely to continue the life cycle of the spirochete.
 Nymphs molt into adult ticks, which usually feed on larger mammals that are not able to support the survival of B. burgdorferi.

 Disease

 B. burgdorferi is the causative agent of Lyme disease and is why this bacteria is so important and being studied.
 It is most commonly transmitted from ticks to humans.
 Humans act as the tick's host for this bacteria.
 Lyme disease is a zoonotic, vector-borne disease transmitted by the Ixodes tick (also the vector for Babesia and Anaplasma).
 The infected nymphal tick transmits B. burgdorferi via its saliva to the human during its blood meal.

-Clinical presentation of Lyme disease is best known for the characteristic bull's-eye rash (also known as erythema chronicum migrans) but can also include myocarditis, cardiomyopathy, arrythmia, arthritis, arthralgia, meningitis, neuropathies, and facial nerve palsy depending on the stage of infection.
+Clinical presentation of Lyme disease is best known for the characteristic bull's-eye rash (also known as erythema chronicum migrans) but can also include myocarditis, cardiomyopathy, arrhythmia, arthritis, arthralgia, meningitis, neuropathies, and facial nerve palsy depending on the stage of infection.